By Syeda Aiman Zehra and Hammad Bilal

 Two years ago, Madam Bilgraumi paid a visit to LUMS to see the building her dear friend, Habib Fida Ali had designed.
-What she saw at the center was a bare courtyard: “No one wanted to cross it, the courtyard was too hot and a sense of nurturing was lacking.”
+What she saw was a bare courtyard at the center: “No one wanted to cross it, the courtyard was too hot and a sense of nurturing was lacking.”

 The walls, too, spoke little to her of the cultural heritage of the inner city of Lahore that the architect had taken inspiration from.
 “It’s such a phenomenal building… I wanted the space inside to demand the respect of viewing,” she says.

 After putting together a presentation for Syed Babar Ali, Pro Chancellor of LUMS, who appreciated her ideas and agreed to fund them, she began filling her late friend’s canvas.
-Madam Bilgraumi imagines the fountain first, followed by the four plants at its corners, like cardinal points of a compass.
-In a few years, the plants will grow enough to provide shade: the center would act as a source of nourishment for the wild growth and space around it.
+First, a fountain, then, four plants at its corners, like cardinal points of a compass, which will grow enough in a few years to provide shade: the center now acted as a source of nourishment for the space around it.

 Madam Bilgraumi smiles and looks upward: “I always feel like Habib is watching me.
 I don’t want to disturb his spirit, his sensibilities.”
 This belief in the ability of art to complement art, not denigrate it, is visible in her avoidance of excess in an otherwise minimalist building.